min110/mislabeled.samples.identification/README.md

-# Metadata Evaluation with GenderIndictor
+# Metadata Evaluation -- Identification of Mislabeled Samples with Gender Indictor

 ## Comparison between Genetic gender and Annotation gender
 ## 2016
 ---

 ## Description of the project

 * ### DATA:
     * **.RData** includes two dataframes: **dat** which is gene expression data and **sampleMetadata** which is the metadata got from Gemma
-    * we have data across three humane platforms
+    * we have data across three human platforms
         * GPL570: humanGender-GPL570.txt.RData
         * GPL96: humanGender-GPL96.txt.RData
         * GPL96combined with GPL97: humanGender-GPL96-GPL97.txt.RData

 * ### PROCESS:
-    1. Based on the gender annotion in GEO,fixed the metadata in Gemma
+    1. Get the gender annotion in GEO, via the tool Gemma.
-    2. Based on kmean of two gender related genes, got the biologicle gender
+    2. Based on kmean of three gender related genes, got the biologicle gender
     3. Based on genetic gender, got a list of samples with disagreed GEO meta gender
     4. Closely checking the list through publications, record the cases where GEO metadata is inconsistent with paper